johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 Alan Turing read Whitehead's _Science and The Modern World_ when Turing was at school.

 _Process and Reality_ is his masterpiece.
-Allegedly, we have the word "creativity" in the English language because of this book.
+We have the word "creativity" in the English language because of this book.

 We also get the notion of expression e.g. in DNA biology stuff from Whitehead, from his writing about the idea of reality creating reality, rather than nature somehow being created by a supernatural being in a process of creation.